nicolaswilde/thread-block-scheduling/README.md

 ### 3 Check the Experiment Results

-After execution, some information are printed in the terminal.
+After execution, some information is printed on the terminal.
 You will find the profiling files in the directory `result`.
 You can download the profiling files to your local computer (if you are using GPU servers) and open the profiling files with a host version (with GUI) of nsight system.

-Following the workflow above, the authors provides the experiment results on V100, RTX2080Ti, A100, and RTX3090 at https://github.com/nicolaswilde/thread-block-scheduling/tree/main/my-result.
+Following the workflow above, the authors provide the experiment results on V100, RTX2080Ti, A100, and RTX3090 at https://github.com/nicolaswilde/thread-block-scheduling/tree/main/my-result.
 You can check the log files and the nsys-rep files.